 Daniels’s brother, who goes by Yafeuh Balogun, believes that the political climate of the last couple of years may have paved the way for even more intensive surveillance of his brother.

-“The FBI monitored him for the past 25 months, and so this was a little bit before the [July 7, 2016] shooting in downtown Dallas, and I think it was heightened after the shooting,” Balogun told Truthout.
-“I think in that political climate … the powers that be in the city of Dallas needed to try and make some connections, and I think Rakem was probably the scapegoat used for that.”
+“The FBI monitored him for the past 25 months, and so this was a little bit before the [July 7, 2016, fatal] shooting [of five police officers] in downtown Dallas, and I think it was heightened after the shooting,” Balogun told Truthout.
+“I think in that political climate, … the powers that be in the city of Dallas needed to try and make some connections, and I think Rakem was probably the scapegoat used for that.”

 FBI Special Agent Aaron Keighley told the court during Daniels’s December 15 detention hearing that Daniels had come under his scrutiny after a video of his appearance at a Texas State Capitol rally to protest police brutality and promote armed self-defense for Black communities was broadcast on the right-wing conspiracy site InfoWars, in March of 2015.

-During the December hearing, Keighley also made note of Daniels’s Facebook posts in which he expressed support for Micah X Johnson, who fatally shot five police officers in Dallas on July 7, 2016, and Tremaine Wilbourn, who is accused of killing a Memphis, Tennessee, police officer.
+During the December hearing, Keighley also made note of Daniels’s Facebook posts in which he expressed support for Micah X Johnson, who shot the five Dallas officers on July 7, and Tremaine Wilbourn, who is accused of killing a Memphis, Tennessee, police officer.

 “When we look at the ‘Black Identity Extremist’ classification, it has a racial component at its very core, so that’s why we believe that Rakem is a political prisoner.
 We want a rescinding of the ‘Black Identity Extremist’ classification,” Balogun told Truthout.